evolbioinfo/booster/README.md

 # BOOSTER : BOOtstrap Support by TransfER
-This tool is dedicated to compute bootstrap supports using transfer distance.
+BOOSTER is a new way of computing bootstrap supports in large phylogenies.

 # Help